Low Carbohydrate Eating for People with Diabetes

 (b)

 Interestingly, despite neither study being low carb, one of the quoted studies [3] found “greater weight loss at 12 months on moderate carb diets than high carb diets” — which contradicts that there was no benefit after 6 months.
-Even a moderate-high carb diet had benefit beyond 6 months when compared with a high carb diet!
+Even a moderate-high carb diet had benefits beyond 6 months when compared with a high carb diet!

 (c) In addition, the position statement did not consider the recent publication of the 1-year study results from Virta Health [5] outlined in detail in this article.

-[3] All people with Diabetes who wish to follow a low carb diet should
+[3] All people with Diabetes who wish to follow a low-carb diet should

 do so in consultation with their Diabetes healthcare team.

-[4] People with Diabetes who begin low carb eating should monitor their
+[4] People with Diabetes who begin low-carb eating should monitor their

 blood glucose levels and, if necessary, talk to their doctor about the need to